shivam-mnnit/nodejs-weather-site/README.md

 1. Run "node server.js" in command prompt.

-2.Now open your browser and visit: localhost:3000
+2. Now open your browser and visit: localhost:3000